Shinmera/parachute/README.md

       (true 4)
       (true 5))

+If you need to wrap your test forms in some kind of environment, then the shuffling won't work automatically.
+However, you can fix this by wrapping the forms in a `with-shuffling` form.

+    (define-test random-2
+      (let ((a 0))
+        (with-shuffling
+          (is = 1 (incf a))
+          (is = 2 (incf a))
+          (is = 3 (incf a)))))

 In case your code will cause changes to the global environment, you probably will want to fix it in place to make sure they are restored to their former values after the test completes.
 Parachute allows you to automatically fix variables, functions, and macros in place.

     (define-test float-format
       :fix (*read-default-float-format*)
-      (of-type single-float 0.5)
+      (of-type single-float (read-from-string "0.5"))
       (setf *read-default-float-format* 'double-float)
-      (of-type double-float 0.5))
+      (of-type double-float (read-from-string "0.5")))

 You can also tell it to hold all the symbols accessible to a certain package in place by giving it a package designator as a keyword, gensym, or string.
+Using `with-fixtures`, this can also be done locally.
+It expects an evaluated list of fixtures.

+    (define-test float-format2
+      (with-fixtures '(*read-default-float-format*)
+        (setf *read-default-float-format* 'double-float)
+        (of-type double-float (read-from-string "0.5")))
+      (of-type single-float (read-from-string "0.5")))

-If you have a user-defined binding to a symbol you can also make the fixture system aware of it.
+If you have a user-defined binding to a symbol you can also make the fixture system aware of it so that it'll capture the bindings automatically.

     (define-fixture-capture my-binding (symbol)
       (when (my-binding-bound-p symbol)